 - ⅓ cup roasted chopped cashews

-- Optional garnish: thinly sliced green onion, sesame seeds
+- Optional garnish: sliced green onion, sesame seeds

-- Preheat oven to 425°F. Spread broccoli, mushroom caps, and red onion on a large rimmed baking sheet.
-Toss with olive oil, ½ tsp. of the salt, and black pepper.
+- Preheat oven to 425°F. Spread broccoli, mushrooms, and red onion on a large rimmed baking sheet.
+Toss with oil, ½ tsp. of the salt, and black pepper.
 Bake for 23 to 27 minutes, tossing once halfway through.

 - Prepare sauce by whisking vinegar, sesame oil, miso, turmeric, and ginger in a small bowl until smooth.